-(i) Under "Columns Header Settings", select the column number and click on the appropriate field name from the two boxes therein respectively.
+- (i) Under "Columns Header Settings", select the column number and the field name that describes data in that column.
 Do that for each column until all of them are done.
-Make sure the correct field names are selected in order for the data to be appropriately mapped in the database.
-If any column contains data that will not be imported it should be labeled "NA",

-- (ii) If the step (i) above is correctively completed then configured header specifications can be saved in a text file to be used later for a similar file without going through that process again.
-To save the specifications click "Save Header Specs" button and choose a convenient location and file.
-Note that the file will automatically be allocated file extension of sch e.g. aws1.csh; - (iii) If the header specs had been saved earlier click "Load Header Specs" and select the header specs file.
+Make sure the correct field names are selected in order for the data to be appropriately mapped into the database.
+If any column contains data that does noon need to be imported then "NA" should be selected for field name.
+See Figure 55, - (ii) If the step (i) above is correctively completed, then the configured header specifications can be saved in a text file to be used later in importing a similar file without going through that process again.
+To save the specifications click "Save Header Specs" button and choose a convenient location (i.e. folder) and filename.
+Note that the file will be automatically allocated file extension of sch e.g. aws1.csh and the file with its path displayed below that button.
+See Figure 56, - (iii) If the header specs had been saved earlier click "Load Header Specs" and select the header specs file.
 If correctly selected the columns in the displayed data table will be automatically labeled with the header specs.
+Note that after the header specs file has been save or loaded, the button "Load Data" becomes enabled.

-If satisfied that the columns are correctly named click "Load Data" to start the uploading process.
+If satisfied that the columns are correctly named and the button "Load Data" is enable then click it to start the uploading process.
 Wait until the busy mouse pointer changes to default.
 A message will be displaying at the bottom of the dialog in red showing the data transfer progress.

-It should be noted that the station IDs element codes used must described in the metadata.
-If not data described by them will not be imported.
+It should be noted that station IDs and element codes used must described in the metadata.
+If not, data described by them will not be imported.
 Station IDs and Element Codes not found in metadata will be listed at the bottom of the dialog.

-Figure 56: Configuration of column headers
+Figure 56: Configured column headers